BElluu/BetterStatusPage/README.md

 - Nginx reverse proxy,
 - built-in backups and offline restore,
 - no external database, queue, or cache required.

+Thank you in advance for your interest in the project and for every installation, test, bug report, and piece of feedback.
+Early real-world testing is especially valuable and will directly help shape BetterStatusPage beyond the MVP.

 Before exposing a production instance, read: